-In the case of an initial public offerings, the underwriters will seek to obtain lock-up agreements from all, or substantially all, the existing securityholders for a period of 180 days, subject to some limited carve-outs.
+In the case of an initial public offerings (IPO), the underwriters will seek to obtain lock-up agreements from all, or substantially all, the existing securityholders for a period of 180 days, subject to some limited carve-outs.
 In the case of a follow-on offerings (i.e., an offering following an issuer's IPO), the lock-up period may vary from 30 days to 90 days depending on a number of factors, including the company's maturity and the liquidity of its stock.

-In almost all recent IPOs other than those involving special purpose acquisition companies (SPACs), the lock-up period has been 180 days.
+In almost all recent IPOs other than those involving special purpose acquisition companies (SPACs), which generally include a 365-day lock-up period, the lock-up period has been 180 days.
 To the extent that any IPO in recent years has not had a 180-day lock-up period, the lock-up period has been tiered with different parties subject to different lock-up periods.
-For example, insiders may have been subject to a somewhat shorter lock-up period than option holders.
+For example, directors, officers, and majority shareholders are subject to somewhat longer lock-up periods than option holders.

-During 2019, even the most high-profile IPO issuers agreed to 180-day lock-up periods; however, there was some speculation in the press that short-selling trading schemes were implemented that allowed stockholders to circumvent the lock-up restrictions in at least one or two instances.
-Looking back at variations to the 180-day lock-up period, the lock-up for Snap, Inc. and the lock-up for Dropbox are deviations that may be useful to consider in terms of precedent.
+During 2019, even the most high-profile IPO issuers agreed to 180-day lock-up periods; however, there was some speculation in the press that short-selling trading schemes were implemented that allowed shareholders to circumvent the lock-up restrictions in at least one or two instances.